mookman288/SoBar/README.md

 in which any developer may expand, modify, or manipulate the output for their own purposes.
 As such, customization of this project is expected.
-Knowledge of graphic design, CSS and HTML is required.
+Knowledge of graphic design, CSS, and HTML is required.

 ### Demonstration